jeremyjs/hexo-blog/source/_posts/spring-planning-2016.md

 This is roughly urgency-importance order.

-Here's the master list of activities that I will need to plan into my scedule each day/week/month:
+Here's the master list of activities that I will need to plan into my schedule each day/week/month:
 - Sleeping
 - Exercising
 - Daily Hygiene